pablovin/ChefsHatGYM/README.md

 ## Citations

+- Barros, P., Yalçın, Ö. N., Tanevska, A., & Sciutti, A. (2023).
+Incorporating rivalry in reinforcement learning for a competitive game.
+Neural Computing and Applications, 35(23), 16739-16752.

 - Barros, P., & Sciutti, A. (2022).
 All by Myself: Learning individualized competitive behavior with a contrastive reinforcement learning optimization.
 Neural Networks, 150, 364-376.

 - Barros, P., Yalçın, Ö. N., Tanevska, A., & Sciutti, A. (2022).
 Incorporating Rivalry in reinforcement learning for a competitive game.
 Neural Computing and Applications, 1-14.